MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinesrc-isnormalrate.md

-﻿---
+---
-Description: 'The IsNormalRate method indicates whether the clip will play at the normal playback rate; that is, the playback rate of the original file.' ms.assetid: '4a8fe415-f9eb-450d-9a75-e528577050d9'
+Description: The IsNormalRate method indicates whether the clip will play at the normal playback rate; that is, the playback rate of the original file. ms.assetid: 4a8fe415-f9eb-450d-9a75-e528577050d9
-title: 'IAMTimelineSrc::IsNormalRate method'
+title: IAMTimelineSrcIsNormalRate method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineSrc::IsNormalRate method